KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/02.Programming-Advanced-for-QA/01.Text-Processing/README.md

-# Programming Advanced for QA – Programming for QA 🧑💻
+# Text Processing – Programming Advanced for QA 🧑💻

-This folder contains tasks from the **Programming Advanced for QA** section of the _Programming for QA_ course at SoftUni.
+This folder contains tasks from the **Text Processing** section of the _Programming Advanced for QA_ course at SoftUni.
 Each task is described briefly below.

 ---